Screen Cultures

 SCRE 40100 Screen Cultures Internship (NLA)

 This course explores the experiential dimensions of applied disciplinary study through a work and study project designed by the student, in consultation with a faculty sponsor and a practicing professional.
 A detailed project proposal will plan the specific aims of the internship, the activities involved in the internship, and the methods of reporting and reflecting on this experience.
-Students may repeat this course for a total of as long as each enrollment is connected to an internship place at a different site.
+Students may repeat this course for a total of 6 credits, as long as each enrollment is connected to an internship place at a different site.
 Prerequisites: Permission of instructor.
 (F,S,Y)

 1-6 Credits